sannysanoff/SDRPlusPlusBrown/readme.md

 This brown fork has several goals:

+* to add Hermes Lite 2 support
+* to experiment with various NOISE REDUCTION
 * to maintain compatibility with upstream project (regular merges from upstream)
-* to add Hermes Lite 2 support
 * to add various features that are not in the upstream and have hard time being merged there due to various reasons.

 ## Installing the fork